ethereum/EIPs/SCCP/sccp-82.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-Decrease the `collateralisationRatio` on sUSD ETH backed loans (for the old loan trial contract) to 130% from 150%.
+Decrease the `collateralisationRatio` and `liquidationRatio` on sUSD ETH backed loans (for the old loan trial contract) to 130% from 150%.

 ## Abstract

 <!--A short (~200 word) description of the variable change proposed.-->

-Given the state of the peg, this sccp proposes to decrease the collateralization ratio of sUSD loans to 130% from 150% in order to increase the attractiveness of these loans through a higher maximum leverage.
+Given the state of the peg, this sccp proposes to decrease the collateralization and liquidation ratio of sUSD loans to 130% from 150% in order to increase the attractiveness of these loans through a higher maximum leverage.

 ## Motivation